Galveston Independent School District: Athletic facilities

-As of 2010 Kermit Courville Stadium is the district's stadium.
-The stadium was 62 years old as of January 22, 2010, Before 2010 GISD was deciding whether to renovate Courville stadium.
+As of 2010, Kermit Courville Stadium is the district's stadium.
+The stadium was 62 years old as of January 22, 2010, Before 2010 GISD was deciding whether to renovate Courville Stadium.
 If the district decided to renovate Courville stadium, it would have had to purchase 75 structures, including a church, to build enough parking spaces.
 Galveston law requires one parking space per 200 sqft of building space, and Courville, which had 140 parking spaces, did not have the sufficient number specified by law; if GISD renovated it, it would have been required to create the legally specified number of parking spaces.
 When people attend events at Courville, many park on streets around the stadium and in a grassy lot north of the stadium.

+The stadium underwent extensive renovation in 2023.